gelimorto2/A.A.I.T.I/README.md

 - Frontend React app available at `http://localhost:3000`
 - Backend shows "AAITI Backend Server running on port 5000"
 - Frontend shows "Compiled successfully!" with no ESLint errors
+- Settings are automatically initialized and managed through the UI

 ### Manual Setup (Alternative)